 Harnessing developments in cellular technologies and mobile devices, Camp founded Uber, an organisation that, via an app, helps users looking to use a taxi connect with independent drivers that are able to use their own vehicles as well as undertake work when it is convenient for them to do so.
 By streamlining the business models used by taxi companies and the process of hailing one, Uber completely transformed this sector and was valued at £63 billion in 2019.2

-In 2006, Andrew Mason developed web platform ‘The Point’.
+In 2006, Andrew Mason developed the web platform ‘The Point’.
 Designed to allow large groups of people to leverage their collective power to achieve goals by pushing them past their ‘tipping points’, the platform’s creator later realised it could be used as a means of leveraging collective buying power and, in 2008, Groupon was born.

 Groupon effectively provides organisations with an assurance model: they can offer significant discounts on their goods or services but are only obligated to fulfil orders if a predetermined number of consumers make purchases.
 Effectively, they can use aggressive promotions to win new customers without many of the associated risks.